 Ross Mason: I just connect stuff – that’s basically what I do.

 Ray Wang: At the time you founded MuleSoft 10 years ago, there wasn’t a lot of stuff to connect.
 It wasn’t as hard as it is now.
-Now, everything is trying to get connected in all these different shapes and forms.
-What was that core problem you were trying to solve and how has it evolved over the last 10 years?

 A recent trip to Istanbul got me thinking about enterprise IT architecture.
 Seriously!
 If you’ve ever been to Istanbul, you’ll know that it’s a fast-growing, vibrant, and dynamic city.
 Unfortunately, the roads can also be very congested at times, taking hours to get from one side of the megacity to the other.